Bravo to Dateline's Chris Hansen for "To Catch an ID thief" investigation!

 Chris Hansen's "To catch an ID thief" on Dateline last night should be a real eye opener to those consumers who are not doing all they can to protect their identity.
-It was more than apparent in Mr. Hansen's investigational piece, that with the continued growth of technology, consumers and law enforcement agencies continue to be left trailing behind the ever creative minds of criminals.
+It was more than apparent in Dateline's investigation; that with the continued growth of technology, consumers and law enforcement agencies continue to be left trailing behind the ever creative minds of criminals.

 I'm frequently asked "What can I do to protect myself?"
 My answer?
 Be proactive!
-Unfortunately -that involves a lot of time!
-Seriously...a lot of time!
+Be prepared.
+Learn your options -before you learn a crime has occurred using your name.

 What should you do?